 Fields of study include: Arabic, Environmental Studies, Government/Political Science, History, International Studies, Middle Eastern Studies, Religion

 Students take 15 credits a semester (4 courses).
 Students are required to take Modern Standard Arabic at the level of their proficiency together with Jordanian Colloquial Arabic.
-In addition to the 2 required courses, students choose two content courses - taught in English- from the list of CIEE electives.
-The list of courses can be found at the CIEE website.
+In addition to the 2 required courses, students choose two content courses - taught in English - from the list of CIEE electives.
+The list of courses can be found on the CIEE website.

 Upon their return, those students who wish to continue taking Arabic at Georgetown and/or those who wish to receive Arabic credit for the Arabic courses taken abroad will have to take an Arabic placement test.
 The test is administered by the Arabic Department.